Required Syllabi Components(revised August 2013)

 Objective or Student Learning Outcome - The student will:

 - be able to explain assessment.

 - be able to identify a nursing diagnosis based on the assessment.

 - be able to identify a patient-oriented goal.

-SLOs are referenced frequently in assessment procedures for SACS.
-SLO's are specific statements that describe the knowledge, skills, abilities, and attitudes students will develop from the course-in other words, a SLO is what students are expected to know and be able to do upon successful completion of the course.
+SLOs are referenced frequently in assessment procedures for SACSCOC.
+SLO's are specific statements that describe the knowledge, skills, abilities, and attitudes students will develop from the course; in other words, a SLO is what students are expected to know and be able to do upon successful completion of the course.

 Demonstrating that students achieve these three learning outcomes is accomplished through course assessment which then feeds into program assessment.
-If a course you teach is designated as a point of assessment for critical thinking, effective expression (oral, written, or technological communication) or understanding the global community, the syllabus must contain the appropriate SLO and measurement.
+If a course you teach is designated as a point of assessment, the syllabus must contain the appropriate SLO and measurement.
 Courses within a program may designate progressive levels of learning.